paulHMorud/ChessEngine/README.md

-# Chess Game with Engine
+# Chess game with engine

 This is a self made chess game and engine built in Java, featuring a graphical user interface using JavaFX.
 The project is structured as a Maven build.
 While most aspects of chess are implemented, some functionalities are either incomplete or buggy:
 - **Draws**: Draws are not included.